Blue Palo Verde

 bruchid beetle exit hole.

 Blue Palo Verde often is a host for dark green clumps of parasitic desert mistletoe.
 The mistletoe then attracts Phainopeplas which eat the berries.
 Mistletoe is also a required host plant for one of the most gorgeous butterflies in the Sonoran Desert, the Great Purple Hairstreak.
 Follow the thumb links for more about these Palo Verde associates.
+Tiny birds called Verdins are likely to visit the trees in search of insect prey on a daily basis.

 TREE: All but the lower trunk